 In addition to encouragement, parents can provide valuable resources to their job- and internship-seeking students in the form of connections with working professionals.
 Such introductions often make the difference to job seekers in competitive markets.
 Parents should note, however, that while behind the scenes help and advice is valuable, active involvement in students’ job searches, such as contacting employers directly, accompanying students to interviews and attempting to conduct salary negotiations directly with employers, will likely create barriers rather than opportunities for job-seeking students, who need to be perceived by employers as competent, independent adults.

-Career Services values the career coaching model, which produces change and bridges the gap between where you are and where you want to be.
+The Center for Career & Professional Development values the career coaching model, which produces change and bridges the gap between where you are and where you want to be.
 It focuses on strengths, solutions and actions.
 Some empowering career coaching questions parents can ask students include:

 Think of a time you are most energized.
 What are you doing?